TourBySpot

 Casemates

-Explore the historic Casemates beneath Vyšehrad in Prague, Czech Republic.
-Discover secret military corridors and the Gorlice Hall housing original Charles Bridge statues.
+Explore the mysterious Casemates within Vyšehrad, Prague, Czech Republic.
+Discover hidden military corridors, Gorlice Hall's original Charles Bridge statues, and captivating history underground.

 Overview